RaidThabet/banki/README.md

 FROM eclipse-temurin:21-jre
 COPY --from=builder /app/target/*.jar app.jar
 ```

-**Benefits:**
-- Maven dependencies are cached and only re-downloaded when `pom.xml` changes
-- Source code changes only trigger recompilation, not dependency download
-- Final image is smaller (JRE instead of full JDK + Maven)
-- Typical rebuild time: **10-30 seconds** (vs 2-3 minutes for full build)

 The `.dockerignore` file prevents cache invalidation from IDE files, build artifacts, and other non-source files.